colev1/coding-challenge/README.md

 ## Display Sorted Account Info

 ### Description
-Coding assignment was to create a application that displays user information and sorts it based on the status of the user; active, inactive, or overdue given a frontend template.
+Coding assignment was to create a application that displays user information and sorts it based on the status, given a frontend template.
+This application fetches user data from the backend and displays it based on the user's status: inactive, active, or overdue.

+### Technologies
+* Vue.js
+* JavaScript
+* CSS